lavandesh/calculator-behavior-1/Multiplication.md

 and enter another 'irrational number' and press equals

-then display the result in decimals upto 8 places
+then display the result in decimals up to 8 places

 ## Scenario: Simple multiplication